Productive Use of Thermal Energy in Agro-Processing

 It is estimated that 25% of all cassava is processed to 'Gari', which is storable fermented flour.
 The production of Gari includes an energy-intensive roasting process.
 In total 740,000 tons of Gari are produced per year in Ghana creating a market potential for up to 50,000 improved institutional Gari cookstoves.

-Limited access to adequate financing and cost based charging for processing services
+Restricted access to adequate financing and cost-based charging models for processing services.

-By the close of 2016, the Gari Production Project (GPP) had achieved the following:
+By the end of 2016, the Gari Production Project (GPP) marked our contribution to reaching the following milestones:

-Working with major stakeholders at both the demand and supply side to ensure a thriving ICS market for agro processing industry in Ghana
+Stakeholder collaboration: Collaborated with major actors across both the demand and supply sides to ensure a self-sustaining and thriving market for the cassava processing industry in Ghana.